babywhale321/rsync-backup-script/README.md

 # rsync-backup-script

-This script is used to backup a Debian based distro using rsync
+This script is used to backup a Debian based distro using rsync and sshpass.

+# Workflow ("Highlights")

+1, Installs rsync and sshpass

+2, Asks user about various things for later use in rsync command.

+3, Saves rsync command under rsync-backup.sh to be used later.

+4, Prompt if user wants to start the rsync comman right away.

 # Tutorial